dora-team/dora.dev/hugo/content/capabilities/teams-empowered-to-choose-tools/index.md

 ---
 title: "Empowering teams to choose tools"
-titleForHTMLHead: "Capabilities: Empowering teams to choose tools"
+titleForHTMLHead: "Capabilities: Empowering teams to choose tools" # TODO: can we DRY this out?
+date: 2023-03-27T09:48:50+01:00
 slug: teams-empowered-to-choose-tools
 core: true

-updated: 2026-01-12
 category: climate for learning
 draft: false
 headline: "Empower teams to make informed decisions on tools and technologies.
 Learn how these decisions drive more effective software delivery."